Wuling Victory

-The Wuling Victory (五菱凯捷 (Wǔlíng Kǎijié)) is a car produced by SAIC-GM-Wuling through the Wuling brand.
-It is a mid-size multi-purpose vehicle (MPV) with standard three-row seating.
+The Wuling Victory (五菱凯捷 (Wǔlíng Kǎijié)) is a mid-size multi-purpose vehicle (MPV) produced by SAIC-GM-Wuling through the Wuling brand.

 Overview

 The Victory debuted at the 2020 Chengdu Motor Show as the first global model sold under the Wuling brand.
 The Victory is the first model to wear the updated Wuling global's silver logo, and one of the pre-production unit of the vehicle is also the 22 millionth vehicle to roll off the SAIC-GM-Wuling's assembly lines.